 Foreign Supplier Verification Programs Training

-All courses will be taught by Dr. Jennifer McEntire, United Fresh VP of Food Safety & Technology and may include another FSVP lead instructors.
+This course will be taught by FSVP lead instructors, Dr. Jennifer McEntire, United Fresh VP of Food Safety & Technology and Dr. David Gombas, formerly United Fresh.

-Email Erin Grether if you would like to be notified when dates are announced for early 2017!
+Can’t make the next course in the Bronx or Minneapolis?
+Email Erin Grether if you would like to be notified when more dates are announced!

 About the FSVP Rule